-Effective Date Of This Notice: April 14, 2003
+Effective Date of This Notice: February 24, 2020

 We understand that health information about you and your healthcare is personal.
 We are committed to protecting health information about you.
 We will create a record of the care and services you receive from us.
 We do so to provide you with quality care and to comply with any legal or regulatory requirements.
 This Notice applies to all of the records generated or received by Planned Parenthood Southwest Ohio Region, whether we documented the health information, or another doctor forwarded it to us.